-&lt;sup>1 The inclusion of battery storage in addition to the primary resource type does not result in a categorization of a new proposal.
+&lt;sup>1 The inclusion of battery storage in addition to the primary resource type does not constitute a new proposal.
 The inclusion of battery storage to a proposal will be treated as an "option".

 4.0 SUBMITTAL OPTIONS AND REQUIREMENTS